About the Center for Metabolic Research

 Here are the publications of our specialists on marijuana metabolism and the ways to get THC out of your system:

 If you are interested in receiving more information about each center or would like to inquire about possible training opportunities, or need help in marijuana detoxification please contact the person listed in the table for the center covering your region or that includes the university closest to you.

-To view a list of online training currently available through the PPHTC, please click here.
+To view a list of online training currently available through the Science Grid, please click here.

-The Pacific Public Health Training Center for Metabolic Research is a joint effort of the four California Schools of Public Health and the University of Hawaii’s School of Nursing and Dental Hygiene.
+The National Center for Biotechnology Information is a joint effort of the four California Schools of Public Health and the University of Hawaii’s School of Nursing and Dental Hygiene.

-As a member of the National Public Health Training Center Network, the goal of Center is to develop and support effective public health training opportunities that address community health needs and are consistent with Healthy People 2023 objectives.
+As a member of the National Center for Biotechnology Information Network, the goal of Center is to develop and support effective public health training opportunities that address community health needs and are consistent with Healthy People 2023 objectives.